Nida-Zafar296/FAQS-Plugin/README.md

 5. Categories or Tags Missing:
     - Ensure that you have created categories and tags under FAQs > Categories and FAQs > Tags.
     - Check if the taxonomies are registered correctly in your plugin code.

+# FAQs
+  - Can I change the icons for like/dislike buttons?
+       - Yes, you can update the URLs for the like and dislike icons in the plugin settings.
+  - Is the plugin compatible with all WordPress themes?
+       - The plugin is designed to work with most themes, but some custom themes may require additional CSS adjustments.
+  - Can I add images to FAQs?
+        - Yes, you can add images to the FAQ answer content using the WordPress editor.
+  - How do I uninstall the plugin?
+         - To uninstall, go to Plugins in the WordPress admin, deactivate the plugin, and then click Delete.
+This will remove the plugin files from your WordPress installation.

 # Support
   - If you encounter any issues or have questions about the plugin, please reach out for support: